 In addition to the card table, which seats four, the great room has a dining table that can accommodate six people.
 What with the elegant furnishings and the stunning mountain view, you might opt to eat many, if not most, of your meals in.
 You don’t have to rely on takeout, though; Resting Bears’ kitchen is equipped with appliances, cookware and tableware galore.
 There’s even a dishwasher because nobody wants to scrub plates while on vacation.

 Resting Bears’ three bedrooms can sleep up to eight people, and there’s a full bathroom for each bedroom, which will make everyone’s morning routine stress-free.
 Each room also includes updated TV boxes for HD/DVR and app capabilities.
-The spacious master bedroom includes a king-size bed, flat-screen TV and spacious bathroom with a jetted tub.
+The spacious primary bedroom includes a king-size bed, flat-screen TV and spacious bathroom with a jetted tub.
 You’ll really appreciate its massaging jets when you return from a day of hiking, skiing or exploring every inch of Dollywood.

 The second bedroom features a queen-size bed, another flat-panel TV, and perhaps best of all, doors that open directly onto the deck.
 You can slip out at night for a romantic drink in the moonlight or head out first thing in the morning to watch the sunrise without waking the others.
 The third bedroom sleeps up to four people in two sets of twin-size bunk beds.
 The kids will love this room: There’s plenty of space for them to spread out with their games and toys, and as with the other bedrooms, there’s a flat-screen TV.

 For your convenience, a brand new washer and dryer are now available at Resting Bears.